 This post may contains affiliate links, which means I receive a small commission at no cost to you.
 Please read the full disclosure here.This past week, I had the chance to visit my son’s elementary school during lunch time.
 It has been a LONG time since I have stuck foot in a lunch room.
 Wow – that room is loud!
-Really quickly I realized some lunch time lessons we tend to forget.
+Really quickly I realized some lunch time lessons we tend to forget in life.

 The teachers were present to keep the lunch room in order.
 My hats are off to them!
 They are amazing ladies with a gifted talent (and personally, I am thankful for each of them).
 They kept control of the chaos to make sure the students did what they needed to do – eat lunch while still enjoying their friends.